curtsinger-lab/riker/docs/diagnostics.md

 To run a rebuild that prints each command as it is run:

 ```
-$ dodo --show
+$ dodo build --show
 ```

-This invocation has no subcommand, so it uses the `build` subcommand by default.
-The above command is equivalent to:
+The following invocation has no subcommand, so it uses the `build` subcommand by default.
+Therefore, it is the same as the previous command:

 ```
 $ dodo build --show